rrrene/inch/README.md

     This output omitted 323 objects.
 Use `--all` to display all objects.

+### Rake task

+Add this to your Rakefile:

+    require 'inch/rake'

+    Inch::Rake::Suggest.new

+Use the `args` config option to add any command-line arguments from `ìnch suggest --help`.

+    require 'inch/rake'

+    Inch::Rake::Suggest.new("doc:suggest") do |suggest|
+      suggest.args << "--no-protected"
+      suggest.args << "--no-private"
+    end

 ## Limitations

 Inch can't actually tell how good your docs are, if your code examples work